BenJilks/TinyTools/README.md

-# Suckless Tools
+# Tiny Tools
-## A collection of useful suckless software and self written tools
+## A collection of useful light-weight software and tools
 This contains a mixture of my own tools and 3rd party ones.
 The aim of this project is to have a complete useable system as I develop them.
 I plan to replace all the 3rd party ones over time.

 ## Tools